Medical Policy and Coding Updates

 Effective November 15, 2025

-Effective for dates of service on and after November 15, 2025, the following updates will apply to the Carelon MBM, Inc. Clinical Appropriateness Guidelines for Radiology.
+Effective for dates of service on and after November 15, 2025, the following updates will apply to the Carelon Medical Benefits Management, Inc. Clinical Appropriateness Guidelines for Radiology.
 As part of the Carelon guideline annual review process, these updates are focused on advancing efforts to drive clinically appropriate, safe, and affordable health care services.

 Updates by section